Basic Critical Conditions Survival Course

 Saturday - full restroom access

-Sunday - porta-potty access
+Sunday - outhouse access

 On Sunday, the navigation course is 7km long and takes 3 hours to complete